go-bdd/gobdd/README.md

 Feature: math operations
   Scenario: add two digits
     When I add 1 and 2
-    Then I the result should equal 3
+    Then the result should equal 3
 ```

 Add a new test `main_test.go`: